americanexpress/jest-image-snapshot/README.md

   right, title, and interest, if any, in and to Your Contributions.
 Please [fill out the Agreement](http://goo.gl/forms/mIHWH1Dcuy).

-  Please open pull requests against `develop` branch and see `CONTRIBUTING.md` for commit formatting details.
+  Please feel free to open pull requests and see `CONTRIBUTING.md` for commit formatting details.

   ## License
   Any contributions made under this project will be governed by the [Apache License